-User Name This field is applicable when you select ISDN, PPTP or L2TP with or without IPSec policy above.
+PPP Authentication - This field is applicable when you select, PPTP or L2TP with or without IPSec policy above.
 PAP/CHAP is the most common selection due to wild compatibility.

-Password This field is applicable when you select ISDN, PPTP or L2TP with or without IPSec policy above.
+VJ compression - This field is applicable when you select PPTP or L2TP with or without IPSec policy above.
 VJ Compression is used for TCP/IP protocol header compression.
 Normally set to Yes to improve bandwidth utilization.